PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 Foundational AI Terminology

-Definitions · Model Types · Narrow vs Strong AI
+Definitions ยท Model Types ยท Narrow vs Strong AI

 Critical Definitions

 Machine Learning: Systems automatically improve from experience through predictive patterns.
-Key signal: "automatically improve from experience."
+Key signal on exam: "automatically improve from experience" โ€” statistics infers, data mining discovers, AI mimics, only ML automatically improves.

 Inference: Process of using a trained model on new data.
 A process, not a model type.